idunlife/idunlife/README.md

 - Hi, I’m @idunlife
-- Interested in doing cool shit
+- Interested in doing cool stuff
 - 🌱 I’m currently learning unity and c# and godot
 - 💞️ I’m looking to collaborate on any project i may have
 - 📫 How to reach me email:aryanshrestha000005@gmail.com